Mew-Kyu/novel-frontend/lib/generated-api/generated/docs/StoryManagementApi.md

 # **setGenresForStory**
 > StoryDto setGenresForStory(requestBody)

 Replace all existing genres with a new set of genres.
 Send an empty array to remove all genres.
-Requires ADMIN or MODERATOR role.
+ADMIN can modify any story.
+MODERATOR can only modify stories they created.

 ### Example